Better breast cancer outcomes could begin with adopting a primarily plant-based diet.

-“One-on-one nutrition counseling may not be necessary for all patients, but it can be incredibly beneficial in terms of symptom management, risk reduction, and education on how to fully nourish oneself,” says registered dietician Sara Madden.
+“One-on-one nutrition counseling may not be necessary for all patients, but it can be incredibly beneficial in terms of symptom management, risk reduction and education on how to fully nourish oneself,” says registered dietitian Sara Spinner.

-Sara, who sees patients in both primary care settings and the Sidney Kimmel Cancer Center–Washington Township, believes nutrition counseling gives many cancer patients a much-needed means of control.
+Spinner, who sees patients for primary care and with Sidney Kimmel Cancer Center, explains nutrition counseling often gives many cancer patients a much-needed means of control.
 “They can’t control what their cancer does, but they can control what they put into their bodies.
 It puts the power back in their hands,” she says.

-“It’s typically a very comprehensive health approach, in comparison to other cancers that can result in nausea, significant dips in energy, and other symptoms,” Sara explains.
+“It’s typically a very comprehensive health approach, in comparison to other cancers that can result in nausea, significant dips in energy and other symptoms,” Spinner adds.

-“You shouldn’t deprive yourself, but it’s important to be mindful and limit certain types of foods, specifically those high in saturated fats, trans fats, and sodium,” says Sara.
-These include red meats, fried foods, cured foods, pickled foods, packaged snack foods, and foods with a lot of butter or whole-fat dairy.
+It’s important to be mindful and limit certain types of foods, specifically those high in saturated fats and trans fats (unhealthy fats), sodium and added sugars, says Sara.
+These include red meats, fried foods, cured foods, pickled foods, packaged snack foods and foods with a lot of butter or whole-fat dairy.

 Why does it work?

-It’s not about saying “no” to things; it’s about incorporating a variety of wholesome foods into our everyday diet, adds Sara.
+It’s not about saying “no.” It’s about incorporating a variety of wholesome foods into our everyday diet, adds Spinner.
 This doesn’t just mean during cancer treatment.
 Breast cancer patients should try to stick to a similar diet for the rest of their lives to help keep their risk low.